testr3g/jmn/README.md

 # Installation and configuration

-## Install Symfony 3.2 et get the bundle here
+## Install Symfony 3.2.8 et get the bundle ProductBundle
 Get the Jmn/ProductBundle and put it in the directory bundles of the vendor vendor/bundles/Jmn/ProductBundle